benjiao/EuroPanelMaker/README.md

 - `y` - Number of vertical units from the bottom.
 Default is in milimeters.
 - `label` - Text placed below the button
 - `size` - The type of jack.
 (Options: `35mm` for 3.5mm jacks or `14in` for 1/4" jacks).
 Default: `35mm`.
 - `rotation` - Rotate the jack around the center of the hole.
+Can be omitted for no rotation.

 #### Examples: Basic
 ```